morethegr8/Programmable_TimerSocket/README.md

 # Timy -- Programmable Timer Socket

-This is a custom made Timer module (24Hrs) using ATTINY841 controller.
+<b>Timy</b> is a custom made Timer module (24Hrs) using ATTINY841 controller.
 Personally I'm using this for charging cellphone overnight.
 You can also use it for keeping lamp/heaters for specific time limit.
 Hardware & Software are fairly simple and self explanatory.
 It uses the Atmel Studio for ATTINY841 and a number of 3rd party libraries.

 Currently working on Timy_v2.